 Away With The Steiners

 Sri Lanka’s hill country is iconic and picturesque, and no wonder – seeing the tea plantations from the wide open windows of the old hill trains in Sri Lanka is an uplifting kind of feeling!
-The hills themselves are beautiful – and so is the taste of specialty tea grown in the hill country…
+The hills themselves are beautiful, and so is the taste of specialty tea grown in the Sri Lankan hill country.

 We knew that for us a huge drawcard of Sri Lanka was the South Coast and beaches, but we were curious about the hill country too.
 We loved the thought of the vastly contrasting landscapes from what looked to be on the map a seemingly small island nation.